ViktorHaag/old-huron-archive/content/about/_index.rst

 .. class:: fullwidth

-   I work in the software industry and spend my non-work time playing tabletop role playing and board games and practising Iwama-style aikido.
-This website is an archive of thoughts and projects, mostly related to tabeltop games.
+   I work in the software industry and spend my non-work time playing tabletop role playing and board games and practising `Iwama-style aikido
+   <https://en.wikipedia.org/wiki/Iwama_style>`_.
+This website is an archive of
+   thoughts and projects, mostly related to tabeltop games.

    I've been playing role playing games and board games in earnest for about forty years, starting in a high school chess and board game club and